Please, if you are able, donate to our Just Giving page

 Why are we targeting the homeless for our help?

-There are many rough sleepers in the Basildon area.
-Some you may have seen around the town centre but there are many more who you would be unaware of.
-They are frequently physically and verbally attacked, just because they are seen as “different”.
-They have their belongings stolen or destroyed because they are vulnerable.
+No one should have to sleep rough on the streets, subjected to the elements, often they have their belongings stolen or destroyed because they are vulnerable, frequently they are targets of physical and verbal abuse, and their physical and mental well-being suffers greatly.
 They are people just like you and me and most didn’t choose to be on the streets.
 They deserve to be treated with respect and to feel safe at night.

 How You Can Help?

-By Volunteering at any of the venues for at any of the shifts.
-Do as many shifts at as many venues you wish.
-Help weekly, fortnightly, monthly or just whenever you can.
-Be a standby volunteer to cover in emergencies.
+By Volunteering at any of our shelters for any of the shifts.
+You may do as many shifts at as many of the shelters you wish.
+Help weekly, fortnightly, monthly, or just whenever you can, for example you can be a standby volunteer to cover in emergencies.

-Don’t worry- your team leader will allocate the tasks so you may be asked to make toast or to make drinks.
-You could help put the sleeping bags out or put them away.
+Don’t worry – a team leader will allocate tasks so you may be asked to make toast or to make drinks.
+You could help to put the sleeping bags out or put them away.
 You could tidy and clean up after the guests have left in the morning.
-If you feel comfortable about it you could just chat to our guests and make them feel welcome.
+If you feel comfortable you could just chat to our guests and make them feel welcome.
 We all have different skills we can contribute.
-For these roles we use a DBS check and provide training.

-If you feel that volunteering isn’t for you we are always grateful for donations.
-We are always glad of new socks, hats and underwear.
-Toiletries for men and women.
+If you feel that volunteering isn’t for you, we are always grateful for donations.
+We are glad to receive new socks, underwear, and toiletries for men and women.

-Hopefully you will feel a great sense of achievement and satisfaction knowing that you have helped make someone else’s life a little easier.
-Many people feel that they would like to,“ give something back to society”.
+Hopefully, you will feel a great sense of achievement and satisfaction knowing you have helped make someone else’s life a little easier.
+Many people feel that they would like to, “give something back to community.”
 You will most likely change your perception of homeless people in a positive way.

 Chris Locke, BENS volunteer